SERVING GREATER BOSTON, MIDDLESEX,

 Ms. Maniscalco-Giovinco is a music educator with a flourishing private studio, where she uses her on stage experiences as well as a strong technical foundation to help her students develop their talents.
 At Rising Stars Productions she is able to do just that!

-Long-time lover of musical theater, having been born and raised just north of New York City, Emily Jones is excited for the opportunity to accompany the Rising Stars North Theater Intensive this June.
+Long-time lover of musical theater, having been born and raised just north of New York City, Emily Jones is excited for the opportunity to once again accompany the Rising Stars North Theater Intensive this June.
 Emily works as a private piano instructor out of her home in Beverly, MA, as well as the Worship Director at Cornerstone Church in Manchester-by-the-Sea, MA.
-Most recently, she has organized, hosted and accompanied Grace Notes Homeschool Girls Choir, directed by Ellen Allen, for the past 2 years.
+Most recently, she has organized, hosted and accompanied Grace Notes Homeschool Girls Choir, directed by Ellen Allen, for the past 3 years.
 Emily has been playing piano since the age of 5 and cello since the age of 6 and enjoys the opportunity to play both anytime she is able.
 While most of her theater experience has been playing cello in the pit orchestra, she is looking forward to gaining more experience in the theater world as a staff accompanist.
 Emily holds a B.S. in Elementary Education and B.A. in Music, concentration in cello, from Gordon College in Wenham, MA.
-Most of her time these days is spent as a homeschooling mom to 2 children, ages 14 and 12.
+Most of her time these days is spent as a homeschooling mom to 2 children, ages 15 and 13.